Kong/unirest-php/README.md

 * Automatic JSON parsing into a native object for JSON responses

 Created with love by [thefosk](https://github.com/thefosk) @ [mashape.com](https://mashape.com)

+---

+**To the community**: At this time Unirest-PHP only support syncronous requests, and I would really love to implement  asynchronous support.
+If you guys have any feedback or ideas please comment on issue <a href="https://github.com/Mashape/unirest-php/issues/23">#23</a>.

+---

 ### Install with Composer
 If you're using [Composer](https://github.com/composer/composer) to manage